hairsonfire/Flight-Instruments-Demo/README.md

 - Go in the realease section in GitHub
 - Download FlightDisplay-v0.1.zip
 - Open the folder and launch FlightDisplay.exe (all the dependencies are embedded in the folder)
+- Press up/down/left/right to move the artificial horizon, the altimeter will simply increase over time

 ## Features